ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Visuals & Lore**

 CH2O is a slender, ghostly humanoid apparition composed of deep messes of reds and blacks, like a distorted impression of gore.
-On its head it wears a solid red mask, which has a half circle smile on the lower half, and no other details on the upper half.
+On its head it wears a solid bright red mask, which has a half circle smile on the lower half in the form of a darkened depression, and no other details on the upper half.
 The mask leads into a notable crescent-esque shape that extends above the head, making the mask somewhat teardrop shaped.
 It has no concern for its orientation, and fades in and out as if it was going behind something, even when nothing is there to go behind.
 It has no weapons, and it simply manifests sharpness in the air using its hands.
 These create large crimson or pink slashes, which it often does with unnatural laughter.

 When creating **Vice in Vanitas**, it will fade in with a large amount of void sludge, seemingly the same rapture byproduct that makes Phosphenes.
 Vice in Vanitas itself is seemingly a hypnotic, corrupting hallucination or object that floats in the air, cracking and bleeding into the sightlines and skybox around it.
 It is is not depicting flowers.
 Exposure to Death Fantasy causes the world to seem blurry and hall of mirrors, and time to pulsate.
 The blurriness also comes in the 5 seconds leading up to Death Fantasy consuming itself.
 A stack of Death Fantasy being gained turns the skybox solid red for a split second.